JaniITmer/JaniITmer/README.md

 📱 Creator of EzLearnApp – an Android productivity app for learners

-🧰 Skilled in Java, C#, Python, Android (MVVM), Firebase, Room, and Git
+🧰 Skilled in Java, C#, Python, Android (MVVM), SQL, Firebase, Room, and Git

 📊 Also interested in UI/UX, data analysis, and design patterns